353words/cmdline/README.md

 ```
 Listing 8 shows how to add color to the output.
-On lines 101-108 we create `colorize` that uses ANSI escape codes to color part of the output in red.
+On lines 101-108 we create a `colorize` that uses ANSI escape codes to color part of the output in red.
 On line 158 we use the `github.com/mattn/go-isatty` to know if we're printing to a terminal (vs writing to a file).
-On line 162-164 we add color only if printing to terminal.
+On line 162-164 we add color only if printing to the terminal.
 And finally, on line 165 we print the output.

 _Note: The name `TTY` is an acronym to [Teleprinter](https://en.wikipedia.org/wiki/Teleprinter)._